aws-cloudformation/aws-cloudformation-resource-providers-sagemaker/aws-sagemaker-space/docs/resourcespec.md

 #### SageMakerImageVersionArn

-The Amazon Resource Name (ARN) of the image version created on the instance.
+The ARN of the image version created on the instance.

 _Required_: No